Acered115/bo1_box_stats/README.md

 ## Repo Contents
 ### 1. binomial_dist.py
 This file produces a binomial distribution plot using the Probability Density Function (PDF) of each success value (0->trails) using the the inputs of trials and the chance of success. <br>
-Can take optinal arguments of "marked_success" which puts a dashed red line at the target success, "gun_name" which named the saved png accordingly and save_fig, which if set to True will create a plots folder in the directory that you run this named "plots" and saves the plot in there.
+It also an argument of "marked_success" which puts a dashed red line at the target success, optional argument of  "gun_name" which named the saved png accordingly and save_fig, which if set to True will create a plots folder in the directory that you run this named "plots" and saves the plot in there.
 ### 2. box_histogram.py
 This file contains the code used to create a histogram plot given a num_box_hits of each simulation and num_runs of the simulation.
 Also accepting an optional argument of marked_success which will mark the bin you're targetting.<br>
  It also does take an optional argument of gun_list, for when you wanna try another set of guns for another map or something.
 ### 3. animated_box_histogram.py
 Does essentially the same as 2. box_histogram.py, but is instead animated so that you can see it fill up the bins as the number of sims increase.
 (NOTE this is much slower than running 2.0 for essentially the same result once finished).
-### 4.box_luck_example.py
+### 4. box_luck_example.py
 This file can have several purposes.
 One of these being to visualise the ranges occupied by the following 3 for a game: a random gun, least common gun and most common gun.<br>
 One of the further uses is the incr_box_hits parameter, which if set to 0, it'll just plot the same number of box hits for the whole set of num_runs, but if you set the number to any positive integer, it'll increment the number of box hits by 1 (main purpose of this is to show how the distribution of the 3 values changes with increasing box hits).
+### 5. combined_prob_chance.py
+This is an attempt to generate the chance of all 3 of the guns happening at the same time.
+However it does take some liberties on the simulating as it simulates 3 different games at the same time, instead of sampling the 3 guns from the same game.
+This is because I need to further the simulation of running the game with logic / state that holds whats currently in your hand, max ammos etc etc.
+HOWEVER, given that the probabilities are independent, it is arguably a good analogy to the chances of getting all 3 guns from the same game at the same time, if not it should enhance the chances of it happening, yet its still appears to be VERY rare.

 ## Installation Guide